ZhangGuangyan1041/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-阿杜师傅的说法的撒发
+Git has a mutable index called stage.
- 阿萨德
+Git tracks changes.